MichelleGri/la-boulangerie/README.md

 ### Menu page

 The menu page includes a list of products sold at the bakery and their prices.
 The products are presented in four categories: breads and savouries, sweets and desserts, cakes, and beverages.
 This page has a very simple design layout without any images or colours.
-This is to ensure the user is able to clearly see the product and price list, without being overwhelmed by images or colours.
+This is to ensure the user is able to clearly see the products and price list, without being overwhelmed by images or colours.
 Each product category has two horizontal panels with a list of 10 products on each panel.
 The category heading is placed on top of the left panel, and options for online ordering are placed on top of the right panel.
 The online ordering options include icons to popular food delivery services – UberEats, Deliveroo, and Just Eat.
 These appear next to each product category heading.
 They are clickable links that open in a new tab.
-As La Boulangerie is a fictional bakery, the links currently open on the website homepage.
+As La Boulangerie is a fictional bakery, the links currently open on the delivery service website homepage.
 There is also a ‘click & collect’ option included next to the delivery options.
 This is also a clickable link that directs the user to the contact us page.

 ### Gallery Page